 However, the cost of your Lexus insurance will greatly depending on the model you select and your own circumstances.
 Using a specific profile, we ran quotes to find the average insurance cost of a Lexus NX, one of the more popular hybrid models in the UK, in addition to the Lexus LC, a petrol coupe.

 The average cost of insuring a Lexus NX was £1,237 a year or £144 a month, using our scenario, while the average cost of insuring a Lexus LC 500 was £1,846 a year or £187 a month.

 These quotes are for fully comprehensive cover and no optional extras.
 Your actual cost could be more or less depending on the model you choose, your age, driving record and location, as well as the number of miles you drive in a year and other factors.

 Manufactured under the Toyota umbrella, Lexus cars typically score highly in crash safety tests.
 They’re also stolen relatively infrequently for a luxury car marque.
 Both these factors contribute to lower insurance costs.

 This depends on the model and year of your Lexus.
 The following models generally fall into the following insurance groups:

 Lexus IS: Insurance groups 28-38

 How a vehicle from Lexus affects insurance costs

-Insurance companies look at a car’s safety ratings, its likelihood of being stolen and how costly it is to replace or repair, among other factors, when determining the cost of insurance.
+Insurance companies look at a car’s safety ratings, its likelihood of being stolen and how costly it is to replace or repair, among other factors, when calculating the cost of your premiums.